Court: Germany must share climate burden between young, old - WTMJ

 Climate activists expressed delight at the verdict.

-“With today’s decision, generational justice has been achieved,” said plaintiff Luisa Neubauer, a member of the youth group Fridays for Future.
+“With today’s decision, generational justice has been achieved,” said plaintiff Luisa Neubauer, a member of the Fridays for Future group.
 “Because our future freedoms and rights aren’t less important than the rights and freedoms of today’s generation.”

-Germany’s main industry lobby group, BDI, called for transparent and feasible targets to give companies the ability to plan to develop new technologies and make the necessary investments required to shift from fossil fuels to carbon-free alternatives.
+Germany’s main industry lobby group, BDI, called for transparent and feasible targets to give companies the certainty needed to plan and develop new technologies and make the necessary investments required to shift from fossil fuels to carbon-free alternatives.

-The country’s environment minister, Svenja Schulze, said after the verdict that she would put forward new proposals in the coming months.
+Environment Minister Svenja Schulze said after the verdict that she would propose new measures for Europe’s biggest economy in the coming months.

-The ruling plays into the hands of the environmentalist Greens party, which is currently leading in several polls ahead of Germany’s national election on Sept.
+The court’s unanimous ruling plays into the hands of the environmentalist Greens party, which is leading in several polls ahead of Germany’s national election on Sept.
 26.

 Annalena Baerbock, the Greens’ candidate to succeed Angela Merkel as chancellor, called for “concrete action, here and now.”

-Her party wants to double the rate by which wind parks, solar farms and other sources of renewable energy sources are expanded over the coming five years, ban the sale of new combustion engine vehicles from 2030, bring forward the deadline to end coal use and set additional emissions targets after 2030, she said.
+She said the Greens want to double the rate by which wind parks, solar farms and other sources of renewable energy sources are expanded over the next five years, ban the sale of new combustion engine vehicles starting in 2030, bring forward the deadline to end coal use and set additional emissions targets after 2030.

-Britain earlier this month announced it will aim to cut its emissions 78% from 1990 levels by 2035, the most ambitious target of any industrialized nation so far.
+Britain earlier this month announced it will aim to cut its emissions 78% from 1990 levels by 2035, the most ambitious target of any industrialized nation.
 The U.K. hosts this year’s international climate summit in Glasgow in November.

+Christiana Figueres, who as U.N. climate chief was instrumental in negotiating the Paris accord, said the German court’s unanimous verdict made clear the need to speed up efforts to reduce emissions.

-President Joe Biden last week announced a doubling of the U.S. target for 2030, now aiming to cut emissions 52% from 2005 levels.
+“We need to focus on shorter-term mitigation and emission reductions,” she said, adding that this urgency was reflected in last week’s climate summit organized by President Joe Biden, who announced a doubling of the U.S. target for 2030, now aiming to cut emissions 52% from 2005 levels.

 The legal cases in Germany are part of a global effort by climate activists to force governments to take urgent action to tackle climate change.